Project Vie Makes Good On March 15 Announcement, But Probably An Elaborate Hoax

-Project Vie, the new life simulation game that made a bold announcement last month, made good on their promise of a March 15 announcement.
-However, the screenshots and description provided look sketchy, causing some to people to believe that Project Vie is a hoax.
+Project Vie, the new life simulation game, which made a bold announcement last month, did make good on their promise of a March 15 announcement.
+But the screen shots and description provided look sketchy, that it can almost be believed that Project Vie is a hoax.

-After making bold announcements through cryptic tweets and mysterious Reddit posts that Project Vie will topple EA’s The Sims 4, a source from Mod the Sims has actually warned Simmers that they were being scammed.
-Madame Butterfly explained that one of the banned members from their private forum has decided to troll the Sim community with a fake game.
+After making bold announcements through cryptic tweets and mysterious reddit posts that Project Vie will topple EA’s The Sims 4, a source from Mod The Sims has actually warned Simmers that they were being scammed.
+Madame Butterfly explained that one of the banned members of their private forum has decided to troll the Sim community with a fake game.

 “It was my hope that interest in this fake project would die out, as some of us did not want to see people getting their hopes up on an empty promise.
 Plus, we did not want this scam to be tied to our group in any way,” Madame Butterfly wrote.
 “However, this ex-member enjoyed the attention that they were getting from the Sim community, and they have not felt the need to set the record straight.
 I do possess the ‘smoking gun’ that would prove what I am stating, but to share it would go against our charter.
 You are just going to have to take my word for it, as I know that some of you can vouch for my sincerity on this matter.”

-In a Reddit thread where members had begun to declare that Project Vie is definitely a hoax, a member of the project responded to clarify speculations.
+In a reddit thread where members had begun to declare that Project Vie is definitely a hoax, a member of the project responded heftily to clarify speculations.

 “We’ve looked into the claims that were made, and our conclusion is that the comments referred to by the poster on Mod The Sims were made by someone who was at one point loosely involved with the project.
 This person has not been at all involved since early September.
 These comments were not only intentionally misleading, but were also intended to cause confusion.
 Although the opposite does indeed appear credible, the claims made by this person last year, on this private forum, can only be a strong distortion of reality,” declared a Project Vie representative.

 Despite warnings, a number of Simmers continued to stay on the positive side and waited for the March 15 announcement.
-Project Vie did come through with their promise, but the buildup to their first major announcement was probably the only good part in all this.
+Project Vie did come through with their promise, but the buildup to their first major announcement was probably the only best part in all this.
 There was no streaming demo for the supposedly awesome new life simulator that’s supposed to topple The Sims 4 from its pedestal.
-Instead, the “announcements” were made in a series of tweets.
+Instead, the “announcements” were made in an installment of tweets.

 Create convincing characters in stunning detail and build their personalities through powerful and intuitive tools.